For many families, breaking tradition during the holiday season is inevitable – and a matter of necessity over time.

 Instead, he recommends the family ask the individual how they would like to celebrate.

-While Copera and her husband will soon be a family of three, she notes that the impending birth of her son is not necessarily the reason for her family’s desire to change holiday traditions.
+Right before Copera and her husband were about to welcome the birth of their first child, she noted this wasn’t necessarily the reason for her family’s desire to change holiday traditions.

 “The baby certainly has made me braver in voicing our decision to change some things,” she says.
 “But other things, like celebrating Christmas with my dad’s side of the family, will not change.
 I’ll always want to do that, even if not on Christmas itself.”